numaproj/numalogic/docs/quick-start.md

 Replace `X_train` and `X_test` with your own data, and see the anomaly scores generated.

-For more detailed experimentation, refer to [quick-start-example](https://github.com/numaproj/numalogic/blob/main/examples/quick-start.ipynb)
+For more detailed experimentation, refer to [quick-start example](https://github.com/numaproj/numalogic/blob/main/examples/quick-start.ipynb)

 ## Numalogic as streaming ML using Numaflow